Pop culture has put such a value on penis size, anyone sporting an imagined smaller-than average package could face a lifetime of shame and anxiety.

 Not to encourage inferiority complexes, but it is common for less-endowed men to make considerable efforts to brush up on oral-sex skills in order to compensate for equipment they fear is inadequate.
 Increased focus on your partner’s pleasure is always greatly appreciated.

 Two: Less is often More for Your Partner

 Many women will admit that riding a large penis can be painful.
 Grinding a small penis during intercourse, however, allows the clitoris constant contact with the man’s pelvic bone, increasing the likelihood of the woman climaxing.

 A sex therapist can help men facing insecurities regarding penis size.
 Many women would agree that the “motion of the ocean” is more important than the “size of the boat,” to borrow the popular phrase.

-Being in tune with your partner and feeling confident with your sexual self are more important qualities than size.
-Couple’s therapy can help you deepen your connection with your partner, which can in turn enhance your chemistry in the bedroom.
+Being in tune with your partner and feeling confident with your sexual self are more important qualities than penis size.
+Couple’s therapy can help you deepen your connection with your partner, which can, in turn, enhance your chemistry in the bedroom.

 In therapy, you get in touch with your own and your partner’s sexual needs and desires, and learn new ways to communicate them.
 You practice techniques to make your partner feel loved and appreciated.